-- After you send in your request for a state fair hearing, DHA will mail you a notice with the date, time, and location of your hearing. - The hearing will be at an office in your county or may be done by telephone. - An administrative law judge will run the hearing. - You have the right to participate in the hearing.
+- After you send in your request for a state fair hearing, the Division of Hearings and Appeals will mail you a letter with the date, time, and location of your hearing. - The hearing will be done by phone or it may be held at an office in your county. - An administrative law judge will run the hearing. - You have the right to participate in the hearing.
 You can bring an advocate, friend, family member, or witnesses with you. - Your care team or other Inclusa staff will be present at the hearing to explain their decision. - You will have a chance to explain why you disagree with your care team's decision.
 You or your representative can present information, bring witnesses, or describe your concerns to help the administrative law judge understand your point of view. - The administrative law judge must issue a decision within 90 days of the date you filed a request for the hearing.